HomeAir Plant CareHow to Care for Air Plants in Monsoon or Humid Climates

 Temperature

-Ideal daytime temperatures range between 15–30 °C (50–90 °F).
-Slightly cooler nights help in plant metabolism.
-Monsoons offer warmth and humidity, but ensure your air plants aren’t near cold drafts or AC vents.
+They are comfortable between 15–30 °C (50–90 °F).
+Nights being a little cooler can help their growth.
+Monsoons offer warmth and humidity, but keep them away from from cold drafts or AC vents.

 Fertilizing and Blooming